Blursoftwares/HTML/Introduction .Html/README.md

 ```
 ### The HTML tags

-![NOTE] there is only 6 heading tags ,and the <p> tag is used tag is used to describe  paragraphs
+>[!IMPORTANT] there is only 6 heading tags ,and the <p> tag is used tag is used to describe  paragraphs
 <h1> to <h6> are used to define html headings
 <h1> defines the most important heading.
 <h6> defines the least important heading.